Murtadha al-Qazwini: Return to Iraq

 After the 2003 Iraqi invasion, al-Qazwini immediately returned to his Iraq and settled in Karbala. al-Qazwini claimed the Shirazi wing (eastern side) of the Husayn shrine and became the Imam of the daily prayers.
 He also performs a sermon after the congregational prayer.

-It was evident that the Baathist regime had suppressed the Shias in Iraq, with Karbala in the forefront, having a single poorly maintained hospital in all of Karbala, as well as a very few schools, that did not meet basic academic standards.
-According to UNICEF, there were five million orphans in Iraq in 2007.
 In 2004, al-Qazwini founded the Development and Relief Foundation (DRF). al-Qazwini embarked on a mission to revive Karbala.
 The DRF has established a school, orphanage, Islamic Seminary, hospital and clinic.

 In 2008, he sponsored and lead the efforts of constructing the Imam Al-Hujjah Hospital, a first of its kind charitable hospital in the region, that is solely founded on donations of philanthropists at large.
 This ambitious enterprise has gained interest and recognition of several healthcare institutes in North America, among which are the Institute of International Health at Michigan State University and Hardin Memorial Hospital in Louisville.

 In 2007, he was injured in an attempt to assassinate him as he was on his way home after delivering his nightly sermon at the Husayn shrine.